442-spring-2026/E/Specifications.md

 The Setup page is displayed only for first-time users after login.

-The page contains a form with the following fields"
+The page contains a form with the following fields:

 - Child's age
 - Screen time limit